Unity custom terrain shader - height-based blending + triplanar projection + single pass

 However, for 3 reasons I finally decided to create this from scratch, instead of using RTP:

 - I had some some technical issues with RTP in Unity 5.5 that I ultimately was unable to resolve.

-- RTP is very complex - probably too complex for what I needed for Infinite Desolation.
+- RTP is very complex - probably too complex for what I needed for INFINITE.

 - We use a custom lava shader on a plane that blends seamlessly into the terrain at its edge.
 This fake terrain edge has to exactly match the actual terrain look.
 The custom RTP shader would never exactly match that visually.

 This shader can render the terrain with 8 splat maps in a single pass.
 It does this by taking the Unity terrain textures and packing them into various atlases and combined maps.
 So overall, the sampler count is reduced enough so that the terrain can be rendered in a single pass.